francois-gm/go-kabk-y1/2026-2027-Y1B/README.md

 ## Contact hours

-I try to reply to your emails with flexibility, but sometimes it might take a few days (esp. if you email me during mid-week as our class is on Monday)
+I try to reply to your messages with flexibility, but sometimes it might just take more time (esp. if you message me mid-week after our class)

 - Available by email via: f.girard-meunier@kabk.nl
 - And also on Teams